Canonization of Islamic scripture: The seven aḥruf

+Today, the terminology that delves deeply into the various readings the Quran, encompassing diverse narrations and schools, is Qira'at, and it is said to be distinct from "ahruf”, that also go back to Muhammad according to the Hadith.

 This does not mean that only one "reading" of the Quran is canonized.
 The single harf canonized by Uthman did not include vowels or diacritical marks for some consonants, which allowed for variant readings.
 Seven readings—known as Qira'at—were noted by scholar Abu Bakr Ibn Mujāhid and canonized in the 8th century CE.
 Later scholars, such as Ibn al-Jazari, added three other reciters (Abu Ja’far from Madinah, Ya’qub from Basrah, and Khalaf from Kufa) to form the canonical list of ten Qira'at.

 Of the ten, the one qira'at has become so popular that (according to one source) "for all practical purposes", it is the one Quranic version in "general use" in the Muslim world today -- Hafs ‘an ‘Asim, specifically the standard Egyptian edition of the Qur’an first published on July 10, 1924 in Cairo.
 Mass-produced printing press mus'haf (written copies of the Quran) have been credited with narrowing the diversity of qira'at.

 Shia belief

 Ali, the fourth Rashidun caliph and the first Shia Imam, is widely believed to have compiled his own transcript of the Quran.
 In particular, there are reports that Ali and some other companions of Muhammad collected the verses of the Quran during the lifetime of the prophet, while other reports emphasize that Ali prepared his codex immediately after the death of Muhammad in 632 CE.
-This latter group of reports may have been fabricated to imply consensus about the caliphate of Abu Bakr, that is, the preoccupation of Ali with his codex in these reports is intended to justify his widely-rumored absence in the Saqifa meeting where Abu Bakr was elected caliph after Muhammad died.
+This latter group of reports may have been fabricated to imply consensus about the caliphate of Abu Bakr, that is, the preoccupation of Ali with his codex in these reports is intended to justify his widely rumored absence in the Saqifa meeting where Abu Bakr was elected caliph after Muhammad died.

 In his codex, Ali may have arranged the verses in the order by which they were revealed to Muhammad, though this claim has been challenged.
 The codex of Ali may have also included additional information on the abrogated verses of the Quran.
 By some Shia accounts, Ali offered his codex for official use after the death of Muhammad but was turned down by some of the companions.
 Alternatively, Ali may have offered his codex for official use to Uthman during his caliphate but the caliph rejected it in favor of other variants available to him.
 As for its fate, it is believed in Twelver Shia that the codex of Ali has been handed down from every Imam to his successor, as part of the esoteric knowledge available to the Twelve Imams.
 In Twelver belief, the codex is now in the possession of their last Imam, Muhammad al-Mahdi, who is hidden from the public by divine will since 874, until his reappearance at the end of time to eradicate injustice and evil.